BlakeASmith/DistributedWebScraping/README.md

 export GOBIN=$GOPATH/bin
 ```

+For compiling the proto files, make sure to manually install the [protoc compiler](https://grpc.io/docs/protoc-installation/)

 ## Routing

 Since the ip address of the RAFT leader will be changing, a routing service which is available